 "This one also doesn’t dry out your skin like so many other micellar waters," she noted.

-Best makeup remover wipes
+Best makeup remover wipes, according to experts

 If you don't wear a lot of makeup or you're feeling lazy, this is an easy way to wipe down your face after a long day.
 In one quick step, these soft and gentle pre-moistened facial cleansing wipes effectively get rid of all traces of dirt, oil and makeup.